justinrgarrard/world-of-naevis.net/docs/gear/charms/orichalcum.md

 >
 > A short blade that blurs strangely when swung.
 >
 > When attuned, this dagger reappears in the wielder's hand immediately after it is used to make a throwing attack.
 If lost or discarded, it will reappear in the pack of whomever it is attuned to within 24 hours.
-It counts as a magical weapon for the purposes of bypassing damage resistance when attuned.

 {: .mundane-item}
 > **Phantom Dagger**